A Father's Day Special

 A walkable district still needs convenient access, and 50th & France has that built in.
 According to the district association, there are more than 1,000 free parking stalls across the North Ramp, Center Ramp, South Ramp, and Ewing Lot.
 That gives visitors and residents added flexibility, especially during busier times.

 That transition helps explain why the area often feels like an urban node wrapped in a more established Edina setting.
 You get the energy of storefronts and public activity at the core, then quieter streets a short distance away.
-For many buyers, that balance is a major part of the appeal.

 This area may be especially worth exploring if you want: